 Disasters exacerbate existing problems in a community, particularly as protected classes have fewer resources to rebound from them.
 With high housing costs across the state and limited options available, disasters further tighten already stressed housing markets, including many areas impacted by the 2020 disasters.
-Due to lack of available housing, many disaster survivors, if financially able, move out of the area or state, while others are forced to live in temporary housing or lose their home.25 HCD is committed to Affirmatively Furthering Fair Housing and all disaster recovery and mitigation programs will adhere to its approved Analysis of Impediments to Fair Housing.26 HCD goes beyond the federal requirements for furthering fair housing including implementation of AB 686, and the ongoing work of the Fair Housing and Accountability and Enforcement teams within the department.27 The following provides an analysis of federal protected classes within the areas impacted by the 2020 disasters, including Most Impacted and Distressed Areas.
+Due to lack of available housing, many disaster survivors, if financially able, move out of the area or state, while others are forced to live in temporary housing or lose their home.35, HCD is committed to Affirmatively Furthering Fair Housing and all disaster recovery and mitigation programs will adhere to its approved Analysis of Impediments to Fair Housing.36 HCD goes beyond the federal requirements for furthering fair housing including implementation of AB 686, and the ongoing work of the Fair Housing and Accountability and Enforcement teams within the Department.37 The following provides an analysis of federal protected classes within the areas impacted by the 2020 disasters, including Most Impacted and Distressed Areas.
 The Fair Housing Act defines federal protected classes as race, color, national origin, religion, sex, familial status, and disability.
 HCD is committed to fulfilling its fair housing and civil rights duties for all CDBG-DR and Mitigation activities.
-Furthermore, fair housing and civil rights obligations, including potential impacts to protected
+Furthermore, fair housing and civil rights obligations, including potential impacts to protected classes, will be taken into consideration in the event that CDBG-DR and Mitigation funds are reprogrammed in the future.